Karl Lagerfeld Called ‘Ruthless, Fat-Phobic Misogynist’ By Actress Jameela Jamil

 — The Independent (@Independent) February 20, 2019

-According to Page Six, actress and model Cara Delevingne defended Lagerfeld in the replies to the actress’ tweet, and later defended Lagerfeld on the grounds that he was “born in 1933.”
+According to Page Six, actress and model Cara Delevingne defended Lagerfeld in the replies to the actress’s tweet, and later defended Lagerfeld on the grounds that he was “born in 1933.”
 Delevingne’s tweets appear to have since been deleted.

 The two actresses continued their discussion on Twitter through Wednesday morning, with Jamil going on to describe the discussion as “a really interesting thread between two people with very different views who aren’t trying to win, or be rude, just trying to appeal to the other’s empathy.”